taddev/lazyboy/Readme.md

 `go get github.com/taddevries/lazyboy`

-Otherwise you can just *install* the package into your $GOPATH, or %GOPATH% for Windows users.
+Otherwise you can just *install* the package into your $GOPATH.

 `go install github.com/taddevries/lazyboy`